-Whole, unprocessed foods that are high in protein and fiber will generally leave you more sated, which means you feel full for a longer period of time.
-Some of the most filling foods include boiled potatoes, oatmeal, eggs, fish, Greek yogurt, and popcorn.
+Foods high in protein and fiber may leave you more sated, which means you feel full for longer.
+Some of the most filling foods include potatoes, oatmeal, eggs, fish, Greek yogurt, and popcorn.
+How you prepare them matters, though.

 What you eat can determine how full you feel, as foods affect sensations of fullness differently.